Sex Addicts Anonymous (SAA)

 Am I a sex addict?

-Only you can decide if you are a sex addict, but some common signs might help you figure it out.
-These include feeling unable to control your sexual behaviors, using sex as a way to cope with emotions, or continuing harmful behaviors despite negative consequences.
+In 12-step programs like SAA, deciding whether you identify as a “sex addict” is a personal choice.
+Some common signs that lead people to seek help include feeling unable to control sexual behaviors, using sex to cope with emotions, or continuing these behaviors despite negative consequences.

 Does Sex Addicts Anonymous have a Big Book like AA?